BIIE-DeepIR/ot-handler/README.md

 ### Accessing the log files

-In the same folder where you find `liquid_handler.py` you will also find the .log file, `opentrons.log` which contains information about the last run.
+OT Handlre generates `ot_handler.log` logfile which contains information about the last run, and is overwritten every time you run the workflow.
 If something goes wrong, be sure to preserve this log file for troubleshooting.

 ### Running Tests